jcurti2/PetRock/README.md

 [LinkedIn](https://www.linkedin.com/in/josh-curtis-77284769/) [GitHub](https://github.com/jcurti2) [Rock Collection](https://rock-collection.herokuapp.com/)
 ***
 ### ***Description***
 #### This is my Rock Collection app where you try and obtain the rarest rock collection with limited monetary resources.
+It utilizes create, read, update, and delete functionality in order to update my rockCollection database.
 ***
 ### ***Techonologies Used***
 * React